psychopy/workshops/source/3days/day2/pavlovia.rst

 Common errors
 ====================

-There are several kinds of error we might encounter when getting online, but generally these fall in three catagories (you can find a useful `tutorial here <https://gitlab.pavlovia.org/tpronk/assignment_stroop>`_)
+There are several kinds of error we might encounter when getting online, but generally these fall in three categories (you can find a useful `tutorial here <https://gitlab.pavlovia.org/tpronk/assignment_stroop>`_)

 .. _syntaxErrors: